The Queen spotted driving car on Windsor estate

 - Published

-The Queen has been pictured driving in the grounds of Windsor Castle - the first time she has been seen in public since an overnight hospital stay.
+The Queen has been pictured driving in the grounds of Windsor Castle, three days after being advised by her doctors to rest and only carry out light duties.

 The monarch, 95, was photographed in a headscarf and sunglasses behind the wheel of a green Jaguar estate car.